Stefon Diggs Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 - Against the Jets, Diggs has averaged 82.2 receiving yards per game over his four career matchups, 2.7 more than his over/under for Sunday's game.

-- Diggs, in four matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Diggs has caught a touchdown pass against the Jets once, but did not have multiple TDs in that game.

 - Note: Diggs' stats vs. Jets date back to 2016.